User supplied Attributes on one.template.instantiate and VM Template merge

 - TEMPLATE:USE + TEMPLATE:CREATE if the extra template is provided

-#5 Updated by Simon Boulet about 8 years ago
+#5 Updated by Simon Boulet over 8 years ago

 With this change, the users can now instantiate one of the available